-Google Dynamic Search Ads (DSAs) in AdWords have long been a powerful campaign type to expand your query coverage and drive more volume to your site.
+Google Dynamic Search Ads (DSAs) in Google Ads have long been a powerful campaign type to expand your query coverage and drive more volume to your site.
 But if you’re unaware or don’t set them up appropriately, your campaigns could suffer the consequences.

 What are Dynamic Search Ads?